Settings Popup Window

 By default, withdrawals are taken from the taxable portfolio first, then tax deferred once the taxable portfolio is depleted, then tax free once the tax deferred portfolio is depleted.
 This allows tax deferred and tax-free funds to grow unhindered by taxes during the early years of retirement.
 This setting can be used to change the default withdrawal order.

 A final option can be configured to cause the simulation to take Required Minimum Distributions (RMDs) from IRAs and other tax-deferred accounts.
-When this option is selected, the simulation will withdraw the minimum IRS specified withdrawal percent each year after you reach the age of 70 (in the simulation), based on IRS published life expectancy tables.
+When this option is selected, the simulation will withdraw the minimum IRS specified withdrawal percent each year starting in the year the retiree reaches the “RMD Start Age” which defaults to age 72.
+RMDs are based on IRS published life expectancy table.
 The funds from the withdrawals are used to pay expenses (and taxes) and any remaining funds are transferred to the taxable portfolio, after taxes are deducted.